LetianGong/Mobility-LLM/README.md

-# title
-Mobility-LLM: Learning Visiting Intentions and Travel Preferences from Human Mobility Data with Large Language Models
+# Mobility-LLM: Learning Visiting Intentions and Travel Preferences from Human Mobility Data with Large Language Models
 # Datasets
 To demonstrate the superiority of our proposed model, our experiements are carried out on four real-world datasets derived from Gowalla (GOW), WeePlace (WEE), Brightkite (BKC) and FourSquare (TKY) check-in data.